hduhelp/org-stats/readme.md

 -   sslime336 with 9 commits!
 -   camera-2018 with 8 commits!
 -   violetjam with 7 commits!
+-   Jon-a-than with 6 commits!
 -   misakichan with 6 commits!
--   Jon-a-than with 6 commits!
+-   ninstein with 5 commits!
 -   Marthym with 5 commits!
 -   Poivre-hxx with 5 commits!
--   ninstein with 5 commits!
 -   Frequency-Melody with 5 commits!
 -   HoraceHuang-ui with 4 commits!
+-   hf618 with 4 commits!
 -   MarleneJiang with 4 commits!
+-   1551gululu with 3 commits!
--   hf618 with 4 commits!
+-   akmdmc with 3 commits!
 -   Cassuis with 3 commits!
+-   MoefulYe with 3 commits!
 -   masterder with 3 commits!
--   1551gululu with 3 commits!
--   MoefulYe with 3 commits!
+-   FranklinThree with 3 commits!
 -   RedBowtie with 3 commits!
--   akmdmc with 3 commits!
--   FranklinThree with 3 commits!
--   zuoxinerdemao with 2 commits!
 -   violet-hekmatyar with 2 commits!
--   Yoann-M with 2 commits!
 -   YuYoung32 with 2 commits!
 -   NightFire0307 with 2 commits!
+-   t0hka1 with 2 commits!
 -   sanLiR with 2 commits!
+-   zuoxinerdemao with 2 commits!
--   t0hka1 with 2 commits!
+-   Yoann-M with 2 commits!
--   bxttttt with 1 commits!
+-   gopher-johns with 1 commits!
 -   copurxia with 1 commits!
 -   AsakiRain with 1 commits!
+-   bxttttt with 1 commits!
+-   GizmoOAO with 1 commits!
 -   appleboy with 1 commits!
+-   hoodies-gent with 1 commits!
 -   frostheaven with 1 commits!
--   GizmoOAO with 1 commits!
 -   JIU10 with 1 commits!
--   hoodies-gent with 1 commits!
--   gopher-johns with 1 commits!

 ### Lines Added champions are:
-- 🏆 FDKevin0 with 466068 lines added!
+- 🏆 FDKevin0 with 466878 lines added!
 - 🥈 ZacharyWin with 251726 lines added!
 - 🥉 sunalwaysknows with 173363 lines added!
 -   asjdf with 94808 lines added!